-7. Conclusion
+8. Conclusion

-A taxpayer may be entitled to claim a deduction in the year of assessment a lump sum amount is paid for the purposes of covering post-retirement medical benefits of former employees or dependants of former employees under specified circumstances.
-A deduction under section 12M will be available if the lump sum is paid by the taxpayer during the taxpayer's year of assessment in the course of taxpayer's trade -
+A taxpayer may be entitled to claim a deduction in the year of assessment a lump-sum amount is paid for the purposes of covering post-retirement medical benefits of former employees or dependants of former employees under specified circumstances.
+A deduction under section 12M will be available if the lump sum is paid by the taxpayer during the taxpayer's year of assessment in the course of taxpayer's trade - to the extent it is paid for the purpose of making any contribution to a medical scheme or medical fund in respect of such former employee or his or her dependants.

-- to - - any former employee who retired from the taxpayer's employment on the grounds of old age, ill-health or infirmity or any dependant of such former employee, or - to an insurer under a policy of insurance taken out solely in respect of one or more of the above-mentioned former employees or their dependants; and - the purpose of making the lump sum payment is to enable the former employee or his or her dependants to make a contribution to a specified medical scheme or a specified medical scheme fund.
+- to - - any former employee who retired from the taxpayer's employment on the grounds of old age, ill-health or infirmity or any dependant of such former employee, or - to an insurer under a policy of insurance taken out solely in respect of one or more of the above-mentioned former employees or their dependants; and

-The deduction is limited to the extent that the lump sum payment is for the purpose of making a contribution to a specified medical scheme or medical scheme fund in respect of the above-mentioned former employee or dependant.
+The deduction is limited to the extent that the lump-sum payment is for the purpose of making a contribution to a medical scheme or medical fund in respect of the above-mentioned former employee or dependant.